SimonMertins/TrackYourWeight/README.md

 * Code Institute for deployment terminal

 * Code Institute [Love Sandwiches](https://github.com/Code-Institute-Org/p3-template)
-were very helpful by making me understand how to write the codee for this project.
+were very helpful by making me understand how to write the code for this project.